FAQ

 Q: Is there any entertainment on after the Walking Rugby has finished?

-A: Yes, we have a band who will be playing from completion of the presentations to about 10:00pm.
+A: Yes, we hope to have a band who will be playing from completion of the presentations to about 10:00pm.

 Remember the idea of Walking Rugby is to have fun and enjoy the game, please remember that good sportsmanship can be maintained within competitive games.
 If you have any questions please ask.